Codecademy/docs/content/python/concepts/PIP/pip.md

 ## Packages

 The concept of packages is not unique to `pip`.
 A package is essentially a collection of code that is designed for a specific purpose.
-One example is the [neuralart](https://pypi.org/project/neuralart/) project, which is a project on PyPi that is used for "rendering generative art from a randomly initialized neural network."
+One example is the [neuralart](https://pypi.org/project/neuralart/) project, which is a project on Pythong Package Index (PyPi) that is used for "rendering generative art from a randomly initialized neural network."
 It's a very cool package that creates art from your computer.

 ## Python Package Index Repositroy (PyPi)